jboner/lagom-service-locator-consul/README.md

 #  Lagom Service Locator for Consul

 **DISCLAIMER: This is work in progress.
 This code has never been used in anger.
 Use it as a starting point and adapt it as-needed.
-I'd be happy to take pull requests.**
+I'm happy to take pull requests.**

 This project implements the [Lagom](http://lightbend.com/lagom) `ServiceLocator` interface for [Consul](https://www.consul.io) and provides a Consul-based service registry for registering and unregistering service from within the services.